Canada Border Services Agency: Canada–US cooperation

-One of the central purposes for the CBSA's creation was to address heightened security concerns post-9/11, and to respond to criticisms that Canada was not doing enough to ensure the security of North America, especially from the United States, who had begun substantial changes years prior to the 2001 attacks.
+One of the central purposes for the CBSA's creation was to address heightened security concerns after 9/11 and to respond to criticisms that Canada was not doing enough to ensure the security of North America, especially from the United States, which had begun substantial changes years before the 2001 attacks.
 In the wake of the September 11 attacks on the United States, Canada's border operations had to place enhanced emphasis on national security and public safety.
-As result, the United States established the Department of Homeland Security (DHS) led by Secretary Tom Ridge, who would partner with Canada's Deputy Prime Minister at the time, John Manley, to create the bi-national Smart Border Declaration in December 2001.
-The declaration would provide objectives for co-operation between Canadian-American border operations.
+As a result, the United States established the Department of Homeland Security (DHS) led by Secretary Tom Ridge, who would partner with Canada's Deputy Prime Minister at the time, John Manley, to create the bi-national Smart Border Declaration in December 2001.
+The declaration would provide objectives for cooperation between Canadian-American border operations.

 Smart Border Declaration and Action Plan

 The Smart Border Declaration and Action Plan, also known as the Smart Border Accord, was signed in 2001 and is an initiative of the Government of Canada—specifically the CBSA, RCMP, and the Department of Foreign Affairs and International Trade— and the United States Government—particularly the Department of Homeland Security (DHS), CBP, and the U.S. Coast Guard.
 The two major signatories to the Declaration were Canadian Deputy Prime Minister John Manley and then-US Director of Homeland Security Tom Ridge.

-The accord was set up in order to facilitate the cross-border flow of travellers and goods, consisting of 30 points of common interest to improve both security and trade between the two countries.
+The accord was set up to facilitate the cross-border flow of travelers and goods, consisting of 30 points of common interest to improve both security and trade between the two countries.
 Included in the plan are initiatives to improve the biometric features of Permanent Resident Cards in both Canada and the US, sharing Advanced Passenger Information and creating compatible immigration databases.

 There are four main pillars to the Action Plan: